Artie Lange's Beer League: Plot

 Manganelli's team quickly builds a 10–0 lead over their inebriated opponents, and that remains the score heading into the final inning of the game.
 After two outs, the season rests on Artie's shoulders.

-Artie proceeds to launch a Manganelli pitch over the fence in left field for a solo home run, an incredibly rare feat that nobody in the league has done "since '89".
+Artie proceeds to launch a Manganelli pitch over the fence in left field for a solo home run, a rare feat that nobody in the league has done "since '89".
 That shot only makes the score 10–1, but Ed's Bar and Swill comes to life and bats around the lineup in the inning, bringing Artie back to the plate, now with the bases loaded and the score 10–6, though still with two outs.

 Artie hits the ball to right field, where nobody is stationed because Manganelli has his fielders playing the "DeVanzo Shift"; completely dead-pull.
 All three baserunners come home, and as the ball is thrown away, Artie races home in an attempt to tie the score.
 He and Manganelli have a collision at the plate, but Manganelli hangs on to the ball for the final out and a 10–9 victory.

-After the game ends, Artie keeps his vow of not letting Manganelli have the championship trophy, stealing it during the postgame awards ceremony and driving off down Route 3 past Giants Stadium, heading for the Jersey Shore with Linda, talking about other leagues in other towns and how he can still play in them.
+After the game ends, Artie keeps his vow not to let Manganelli have the championship trophy, stealing it during the post-game awards ceremony and driving north on Route 120 past Giants Stadium, heading for the Jersey Shore with Linda, talking about other leagues in other towns and how he can still play in them.